vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 This usually means that the DNS domain name `grafana.example.com` does not resolve or the ACME protocol is not working as expected.
 Let's Encrypt is unable to probe that you (your Kubernetes cluster) is actually in control of the DNS domain name and refuses to issue a signed certificate.

-To troubleshoot this issue, first, determine the IPv4 address that `grafana` is using:
+To troubleshoot this issue, first determine the IPv4 address that `grafana` is using:

 ```
 $ kubectl --namespace=kubeprod get ing